 - U-scales make it easier to weigh pallet loads.
 Lifted pallet jacks can be positioned directly onto the scale without the need to negotiate narrow ramps.

 - High-precision floor scales facilitate high-accuracy measurements.
-Since these scales provide minute measurement details, they are often limited to lighter weights.
+Since these scales provide minute measurement details, they are often limited in capacity to allow a higher resolution.

 - Heavy-capacity floor scales accommodate large amounts of mass.
 These devices are used to weigh items above 50,000 lbs.
 Bolt-style footing increases safety by preventing the scale from sliding during use.